Han-Gyuseung/5PG/docs/source/start/tutorial/preparation.rst

 Each row indicates a configuration.
 The first and the second column is the composition and energy of a configuration.
-The third column is another property such as bandgap of a configuration.
+The third column is PoI like bandgap of a configuration.

 The composition of a configuration (the first column) should be within 0~1.